dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision Flutter SDK.

+### Set up Development Environment

+If you are a beginner with Flutter, please follow the guide on the <a href="https://docs.flutter.dev/get-started/install" target="_blank">Flutter official website</a> to set up the development environment.

 ### Initialize the Project

 Create a new Flutter project